grevster/network-power-saver/README.md

 These actions are logged in a CSV file to calculate savings over time which also account for the Raspberry Pis power consumption

 ## Installation
-I use poetry to manage the packages, you will need to install and poetry and make sure its in path before starting.
-You can download peotry for here.. https://python-poetry.org/
+I use poetry to manage the packages, you will need to install poetry and make sure it's in path before starting.
+You can download poetry from here.. https://python-poetry.org/

-Once potry is installed and you have cloned the repo, create a shell 'poetry shell' and install the packages ' poetry install'
+Once poetry is installed and you have cloned the repo, create a shell 'poetry shell' and install the packages ' poetry install'